-- 28.38 On 9 August 2003 the official news agency Xinhua reported that under new regulations (effective from 1 September 2003) nine types of household in Beijing are permitted a second child.
-[13a] The report continued: - "The nine groups that are allowed a second child include couples who have a disabled first child, who are the only child of their respective families and currently have only one child, and remarried couples who have only one child.
+28.39 On 9 August 2003 the official Xinhua news agency reported that under new regulations (effective from 1 September 2003) nine types of household in Beijing are permitted a second child.
+[13a] The report continued:

+"The nine groups that are allowed a second child include couples who have a disabled first child, who are the only child of their respective families and currently have only one child, and remarried couples who have only one child.
 Under the former municipal Population and Birth Control Statutes, these couples could only have a second child at least four years after the first child was born and if the mother was at least 28 years old."
+[13a]

-[13a] - As recorded by the same source on 13 April 2004, Shanghai also approved similar measures, which permit couples who are both single children to have a second child.
+- As recorded by the same source on 13 April 2004, Shanghai also approved similar measures, which permit couples who are both single children to have a second child.
 It also allows couples with children from a previous marriage to have a child together, as well as permitting urban couples to have a second child if one of the spouses is "disabled to such an extent that it affects his or her ability to work."
-[13h] - 28.40 On 14 April 2004 The Guardian reported that these changes were prompted by concerns about the city's ageing population.
-The report added that while other cities may follow suit for similar reasons, officials were adamant that the 'one child policy' would remain the basis of family planning within China for the foreseeable future.
-The report concluded, "The ending of free education in China another of the big changes in the past 25 years may prove to be a more effective way to restrict population growth than any family planning policy."
-[41e] - On 30 September 2006 the official People's Daily newspaper confirmed that Beijing will not ease restrictions on family planning to allow people with higher educational qualifications to automatically have a second child.
+[13h] - 28.41 On 24 July 2009 the BBC reported, "A public information campaign has been launched [in Shanghai] to highlight exemptions to the country's one-child policy.
+Couples who were both only children, which includes most of the city's newly-weds, are allowed a second child.
+The move comes as China's most populous city becomes richer and older, with the number of retired residents soaring... the current average number of children born to a woman over her lifetime was less than one."
+[9z] - 28.42 On 30 September 2006 the official People's Daily newspaper confirmed that Beijing will not ease restrictions on family planning to allow people with higher educational qualifications to automatically have a second child.
 [12ac]